Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation

-After having defined two broad classes of valuations: market-consistent and actuarial-consistent valuations, a natural question arises: Could we always define a \textit{fair} valuation that is market-consistent \textit{and} actuarial-consistent? \begin{definition}[Fair valuation] The valuation $\Pi$ is fair if it is weak market-consistent and weak actuarial-consistent. \end{definition}
+After having defined two broad classes of two-step valuations: market-consistent and actuarial-consistent valuations, a natural question arises: Could we always define a \textit{fair} valuation that is market-consistent \textit{and} actuarial-consistent? \begin{definition}[Fair valuation] A two-step valuation $\Pi$ is fair if it is weak market consistent and actuarial consistent. \end{definition}

 In general, it will not always be possible to define a fair valuation.
 Indeed, in a general probability space in which financial and actuarial risks are dependent, there is ambiguity on the valuation to be used: a market-consistent valuation calibrated to market prices \textit{or} an actuarial-consistent valuation calibrated to historical actuarial data.